SquircleSpace/pfds/README.md

 `(COMPLEX 1)`, and `(COMPLEX 1.0)`.
 Its probably best if you think of `COMPARE` as the ordering equivalent of a hash function.
 The results aren't necessarily meaningful, but they do have useful properties for specific use cases.
-In fact, `COMPARE` will back to comparing hashes if it has nothing else to go on.
 If you want to have a meaningful ordering, you can simply define your own comparator function.
 The `PFDS.SHCL.IO/COMPARE` package exports comparators for many common types to help facilitate writing your own comparator.